neziarxdxd/TollGateJava/README.md

-# Toll Gate using Java and Python
+# Toll Gate System using Java
 ### Table of Contents
 [1 -  Features of this Application ](#head1)